Jurgita Gerlikaite’s World of Meditations

 The picture “Man and Woman”, which should be seen as a continuation of the “Matter, Energy, Space, Time”, also represents the subject’s transformation, portrait en face, and this motif is repeated in “Meditation VI”.

-Jurgita Gerlikaitė studied Art History and Theory at the Vilnius Academy of Arts, followed by a three-year studies at the Icelandic College of Arts and Crafts, and graduated upon returning.
+Jurgita Gerlikaitė studied Art History & Theory at the Vilnius Academy of Arts, followed by three-year studies at the Icelandic College of Arts & Crafts, and graduated upon returning.
 After three years of studies in Denmark and creative work in a printmaking studio in Copenhagen, she returned to Lithuania.

 Arena, Nr.
 6, p.
 1–4, Fubaisha, Japan, 2009